There’s a retirement crisis in this country.

 Now, there were a number of reasons these companies were attractive to me.

-For example, AbbVie (NYSE: ABBV), a research pharmaceutical company, was a spinoff of Abbott Laboratories and just started to trade at the beginning of 2013.
-From 2013 to 2017, revenue grew from $18.7 billion to $28.1 billion and is projected to reach $32.1 billion in 2018.
-So it’s not explosive, but it’s steady growth nonetheless.
+For example, AbbVie (NYSE: ABBV) is a pharmaceutical powerhouse and a spinoff of Abbott Laboratories.
+It began trading a few years ago at the beginning of 2013.
+From 2013 to 2019, its revenue grew from $18.7 billion to $33.3 billion and it is projected to reach $45.6 billion in 2020.

 Good investing,